TimmaLabs/NetsExample/README.md

     * Enable the `Force COM Port Feature` and type in `9` in the [leftmost input field at the bottom of the dialog](./assets/images/force-com-port.png)

-2. Install the required [Visual C++ runtime components](https://www.microsoft.com/en-us/download/details.aspx?id=40784) (both `x86` and `x64` architectures if you're running Windows 10)
+2. Install the required [Visual C++ runtime components](https://www.microsoft.com/en-us/download/details.aspx?id=40784) (both `x86` and `x64` architectures if you're running Windows 10) and WiX Toolset (http://wixtoolset.org/releases)

-3. Download & install the Windows 10 SDK: https://go.microsoft.com/fwlink/?LinkID=698771
+3. Download & install the Windows 10 SDK: https://go.microsoft.com/fwlink/?LinkID=698771.
+Make sure `MSBuild` is included in the installation (or install it separately).
+Modify its path if necessary (see [build.bat](./script/build/build.bat))

 4. Optional: if you're developing inside a VM, [expose USB from the host machine to your VM](./assets/images/share-host-usb.jpeg) (`Devices` -> `USB` -> `Sagem`)